Do Go On - 334 - Pan Am Flight 73

 Yeah.

-No, I think it's out now.
+No, I think it's out.

-Oh, great.
+Oh, great,

-Love that one.
+Love that one,

-And I would love to not know.
+and I would love to not know

 Yeah.